Jonny Blu

-Jonny Blu is a singer/songwriter who was born and raised in Los Angeles but made his professional debut in China.
+Jonny Blu is an American singer, songwriter and record producer who was born and raised in Los Angeles but made his professional debut in China.
 He entered the music scene in Hong Kong and became the first Caucasian pop star in the Chinese music world.

 From his first Mandarin Chinese Pop album Jonny Blu-On the Edge|藍強-刀鋒, his songs "On The Edge|刀鋒", "Crossroads|十子路口", and "The Apology|對不起妳" were Top Ten hits in the Chinese Music and Music Video charts.
 With a style similar to that of Michael Bublé, Harry Connick Jr. and Jamie Cullum, in December 2006, he released his debut swing/pop album In Just That Kind of a Mood.

 In June 2008, he released an EP titled In a Groove, co-produced with Myke Aaron.
 On September 8, 2009, Blu released his album Taboo!, produced by Peer Music, with arrangements by Bob Malone.

 Early life and musical beginnings

 Blu was raised by his mother in Los Angeles.
 His father, Reuben Klamer (known for creating The Game of Life), lived in Marina Del Rey.
 When he was three years old, his parents divorced.
 He attended Sinai Academy in Beverly Hills, California.
 He displayed musical talent at an early age, having been in select vocals groups in early schooling.
 His mother, Shary Klamer, an actress and trained singer, taught him his basics of singing and piano.
 At age 10 he attended El Rodeo public school in Beverly Hills and began attending Beverly Hills High School at age 13.
 He began studying martial arts at age six.
 His musical influences came from Harry Connick Jr., Sting, Billy Joel, Elton John, and George Michael.
 He enjoyed entertaining whoever was around with his renditions of songs such as "We Are In Love", "Faith" and "Your Song".